westerndigitalcorporation/zonedstorage.io/docs/tools/zns.md

 SLBA: 0x900000   WP: 0x900000   Cap: 0x100000   State: EMPTY        Type: SEQWRITE_REQ   Attrs: 0x0
 ```

-### Resetting the zone
+### Resetting a Zone

-To reset the write pointer and return the zone to the EMPTY state, the
+To reset the write pointer and return a zone to the EMPTY state, the
 'zone-reset' command can be used.
 The following example resets all zones with
 the '-a' option (WARNING: this effectively deletes the zone's data).